 How do I set it up?

 Below is a diagram representing one way to set up the experience.
 Participants start the experience together and the facilitator provides a basic overview of the activity.
-Then participants will move around to the various stations as they ‘walk’ in their characters’ shoes.
-When individuals and groups are finished, they reconvene with the facilitator for the debrief.
+Then participants will move around to the various stations as they ‘walk’ in their character’s shoes.
+When everyone is finished, they reconvene with the facilitator for the debrief.

 Do I need to be trained to facilitate?

 You do not need to be trained in order to facilitate.
 Each training kit comes with a facilitator’s guide that anyone can follow.
 However, we suggest having a strong analysis of domestic and dating violence.

 How large of a group can this be facilitated with?